all the most important moments in the history of the Viareggio Carnival

 Carnival on TV

-Political satire has always been part of the themes addressed by Carnival: in “Carnival at the Top,” Silvano Avanzini brings the world leaders of the time on the float: U.S. President Dwight D. Eisenhower, Soviet Premier Nikita Khrushchev, French President Charles de Gaulle, and British Prime Minister Harold Macmillan.
+Political satire has always been part of the themes addressed by Carnival: in Carnevale al vertice, Silvano Avanzini brings the world leaders of the time on the float: U.S. President Dwight D. Eisenhower, Soviet Premier Nikita Khrushchev, French President Charles de Gaulle, and British Prime Minister Harold Macmillan.

 The first hundred years

 The Viareggio Carnival turns a century old and is celebrated with a memorable edition.
-“War and Peace” by Arnaldo Galli was the out-of-competition float dedicated to peace and a symbol of the creative genius of all the Carnival masters.
+Guerra e pace by Arnaldo Galli was the non-competing superfloat dedicated to peace and a symbol of the creative genius of all the Carnival masters.

 Lucky Carnival

-In 1999 the foundation stone of the Carnival Citadel, designed by architect Francesco Tomassi, is laid, with construction ending on September 26, 2001.
+On June 19th, 1999 the first stone of the Cittadella del Carnevale was laid, designed by architect Francesco Tomassi, with its construction completed on September 26,

-Today, the Viareggio Carnival is a major event of art, tradition, entertainment, and culture that captivates audiences from all over the world.
-The Viareggio Carnival fills an entire month of daytime and nighttime festivities, with parades of floats, neighborhood festivals, vigils, and reviews.
+Today, the Viareggio Carnival is a major event of art, tradition, entertainment, and culture that captivates audiences from around the world.
+The Viareggio Carnival fills an entire month with day and night festivities, including float parades, neighbourhood parties, grand balls, and shows.